 “The partner's role is typically to oversee just about all areas of the transaction.”

 RS: I'm on the phone or email to clients and colleagues and our overseas local counsel as well as lawyers on the other side.
 I'm coordinating tasks and making comments on documents to ensure our clients' interests are fully protected.
 The partner's role is typically to oversee just about all areas of the transaction and to coordinate the lawyers running the different work streams.
 Overall, my role is to ensure that the commercial aims of our clients are being achieved in as efficient a manner as possible.

-JL: The last transaction that I completed was a project finance transaction.
-As a junior associate, I was involved with drafting certain ancillary documents (eg fee letters, security documents, the opinion etc) and coordinating the CP process (liaising with local counsel and reviewing CPs such as corporate authorisations and security documents).
+JL: As a junior associate I'm involved in drafting certain ancillary documents (e.g. fee letters, security documents, the opinion etc) and coordinating the conditions precedent process (liaising with local counsel and reviewing conditions precedent such as corporate authorisations and security documents).

 Are there any departments you tend to work with more than others?

 SB: Not particularly, although this could vary from deal to deal.
 For example on a real estate finance deal you are likely to liaise predominantly with the real estate department.
 In general however you work with a variety of other departments including pensions, corporate, tax, construction and real estate.